 Our latest challenges involve behaviour at school.
-Using a developmental approach, I am understanding and caring about what is going on, using all of the strategies and techniques available to me from my training towards my Advanced Floortime Certificate and through experience consulting with and alongside many DIR Expert Training Leaders.
+Using a developmental approach, I am understanding and caring about what is going on, using all that I learned in my training towards my Advanced Floortime Certificate and through experience consulting with and alongside many DIR Expert Training Leaders.
 I was still left wondering, though, what more I could be doing rather than waiting on my child’s development and readiness.

-I asked my colleague, DIR Expert Training Leader, Jackie Bartell about the situation, and she offered some great suggestions.
+I asked my colleague and mentor, DIR Expert Training Leader, Jackie Bartell about the situation, and she offered some great suggestions.
 Jackie is a retired special educator who has been practicing Floortime in a school setting for about twenty-five years.
 Her knowledge and experience is greatly appreciated so I wanted to share what we discussed here today.

 A Developmental Approach Using a developmental approach, we understand that our son is doing this for a reason, so we are not going to punish the behaviour or try to reason with him.
 We are not going to scold him nor ‘teach him a lesson’ nor tell him to ‘stop it’.
 All of these behavioural actions are not only developmentally inappropriate, but they ignore our child’s intentions and communication.
 They also ignore that our child, although capable of ideal behaviour under many circumstances, might struggle to organize himself when so much is happening and his nervous system gets too upregulated.